Unidata/nexus-IaC/README.md

 ### Roles

-All of the Ansible roles in `/provisioning/roles/`--except for `testing` and `security`--are git submodules pointing to third-party repositories.
+All of the Ansible roles in `/provisioning/roles/`--except for `testing`, `security`, and `init`--are git submodules git submodules pointing to third-party repositories.
 As such, any licensing terms that those projects have are reproduced in their respective role directories.

 ### Testing